Case 18 - Double vision and jumping eyes

 1. Skew deviationSkew deviation means vertical misalignment of the eyes not due to a single nerve palsy (e.g. IV) or individual muscle being paralysed.
 His right eye is sitting higher than the left, and when the left is covered, the right drifts down to take up fixation.

 It does however take us away from more peripheral lesion sites such as cranial nerves or the NMJ.
-Hypertropia is seen with IV palsy due to paralysis of superior oblique, and sometimes in paralysis of the inerior division of III, with the eyeball depressor muscles weakened and preservation of the elevators, but the signs don't fit either of these.
+Hypertropia is seen with IV palsy due to paralysis of superior oblique, and sometimes in paralysis of the inferior division of III, with the eyeball depressor muscles weakened and preservation of the elevators, but the signs don't fit either of these, and the cover test would not lead to the hypertropic eye achieving fixation - the muscles needed to help it move downward would be paralysed.

 2. Upbeat nystagmusUpbeat nystagmus is a marker of central nervous system pathology - it is not seen in vestibular (peripheral) causes of vertigo.
 Again, it doesn't localise exactly but brainstem and cerebellar lesions can both cause it.